phanikiran1169/ROS_Basics/ROS1/python/README.md

 One way to execute a program is to launch one node at a time which is what was done above where `roscore` and `hello_world.py` were run separately.
 This is fine if we have just two nodes, but what do we do if we have multiple nodes?
 Launching each node one-by-one can get inefficient really quickly.

 Fortunately, ROS has a tool called [roslaunch](http://wiki.ros.org/roslaunch) that enables you to launch multiple nodes all at once.

+Basic features:
+* Before starting any nodes, roslaunch will determine whether roscore is already running and, if not, start it automatically.
+* All of the nodes in a launch file are started at roughly the same time.
+As a result, you cannot be sure about the order in which the nodes will initialize themselves.
+Well-written ROS nodes don’t care about the order in which they and their siblings start up.
+* By default the standard output from launched nodes is not the terminal but a log file (∼/.ros/log/run_id/node_name-number-stdout.log).
+You can check your run_id folder and browse the rosout.log file.
+* To terminate an active roslaunch, use Ctrl-C .
+This signal will attempt to gracefully shut down each active node from the launch.

 We now write a launch file to run both the nodes.